Simple Spring Decor: 7 Easy Ways to Update Your Home for Spring

 How to update your home for spring: add seasonal accents

 When you have curated a home of pieces you truly love and enjoy, decorating for the seasons doesn’t have to be a huge chore.
-Actually, besides the hard work of deep cleaning and organizing, spring decorating can be as simple as changing your greenery and adding a few choice seasonal accents.
+Actually, besides the hard work of deep cleaning and organizing, spring decorating can be as simple as changing your greenery and adding a few choice seasonal accents or picking up something fun from the new spring lines.

 In the two images below, you can see the buffet in my back dining room.
 The main pieces are exactly the same for winter and spring.
 However, just changing my greenery and swapping a couple of smaller accessories gives it a fresh, updated look.
-It didn’t cost a lot to make this refresh and it definitely didn’t take a lot of time!
+It didn’t cost a lot to make this refresh and it definitely didn’t take much time!

 Easy, simple decorating for the win!